IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

  }
 ```

-Notice that the `main` function returns a Promise, which indicates that the activation hasn't completed yet, but is expected to in the future.
+Notice that the `main` function returns a promise, which indicates that the activation hasn't completed yet, but is expected to in the future.

-The `setTimeout()` JavaScript function in this case waits for two seconds before calling the callback function.
-This represents the asynchronous code and goes inside the Promise's callback function.
+The `setTimeout()` JavaScript function, in this case, waits for two seconds before calling the callback function.
+This represents the asynchronous code and goes inside the promise's callback function.

-The Promise's callback takes two arguments, resolve and reject, which are both functions.
-The call to `resolve()`fulfills the Promise and indicates that the activation has completed normally.
+The promise's callback takes two arguments, resolve and reject, which are both functions.
+The call to `resolve()`fulfills the promise and indicates that the activation has completed normally.

-A call to `reject()` can be used to reject the Promise and signal that the activation has completed abnormally.
+A call to `reject()` can be used to reject the promise and signal that the activation has completed abnormally.

-## Testing asynchronous timeouts
+## Test asynchronous timeouts

 1. Run the following commands to create the action and invoke it: